queupe/mgk_simulation/README.md

+#   Improving  Predictability of User-Affecting Metrics to Support Anomaly Detection in Cloud  Services

-# microservice
+# M/G/K queue simulator

-This repository contains scripts in Python, Matlab and C++ code to study a distributed services environment, using the folowing structure:
+This repository contains companion material to the paper titled "Improving  Predictability of User-Affecting Metrics to Support Anomaly Detection in Cloud  Services".
+In particular, it includes a technical report and  scripts in Python, Matlab and C++ to study a multi-server system (M/G/k queue)

-1 - Generate the input jobs:

-2 - M/G/K simulation:

-3 - Presentation data: